-Before we proceed to the benefits of hiring external consultants, let’s briefly see who consultants are and what they do.
+Before we get into the benefits of hiring external consultants, let’s first understand what consultants do and how they can help your business.

-Now, the real question is, if you are feeling hurdles in your business growth, should you hire external consultants to help you streamline your business?
+Now, the real question is: if you’re facing obstacles in your business growth, should you hire an external consultant to help improve operations?

 Among the top reasons 45% of new businesses fail, #1 is lack of knowledge, and consultants have a knowledge advantage that doesn’t let businesses fail.

-Experts and consultants play a pivotal role in driving business growth and success, among numerous other contributing factors.
+Experts and consultants are key players in driving business growth and success, among many other factors.

 Consultants are industry experts: